ioana-dobre/portfolio/index.markdown

 ## Testimonials

-*“I am very pleased with the quality of work and the level of textual engagement with my manuscript done by Ioana Dobre.
+<div style="text-align: justify">*“I am very pleased with the quality of work and the level of textual engagement with my manuscript done by Ioana Dobre.
 She provided meticulous proofing and spotted what would have otherwise been rather embarrassing typos and other grammatical mistakes after publishing.
 Academic researchers need such committed professional proofreaders, whose services allow them to focus entirely on the content of their work.
-Ioana is definitely such a reliable professional.”*
+Ioana is definitely such a reliable professional.”*</div>

 **Mihai Rusu, lecturer at ‘Lucian Blaga’ University of Sibiu**

 [mihai.rusu@ulbsibiu.ro](mailto:mihai.rusu@ulbsibiu.ro)

-*“Ioana was one of the few brilliant students of my class of Classical Sociology Theory at university.
+<div style="text-align: justify">*“Ioana was one of the few brilliant students of my class of Classical Sociology Theory at university.
 After a while, I was very happy that she responded positively to my invitation to perform work as a research assistant within a national research project focused on international migration and entrepreneurship.
 She perfectly understood the requirements of social research activity and managed to provide high quality transcription for in-depth interviews.
 She was able to prioritize tasks, worked laboriously and always respected deadlines.
-Certainly, I would recommend her for future projects.”*
+Certainly, I would recommend her for future projects.”*</div>

 **Alin Croitoru, lecturer at ‘Lucian Blaga’ University of Sibiu**